WSMorrison/BricksThenMadeNow/README.md

 ![Items page](/assets/readme-images/features/mobile-2-index.png)

 - The items page has all the general page features.
-- The splash is not shown, and will not be shown for any other mobile pages.
+- The splash image is not shown, and will not be shown for any other mobile pages.
 - The yellow bar indicates that the user is navigated to a particular theme.
   - On the right is the sort drop down, which works identically to the large screen version.
-- The items in the theme are stacked.
+- The Items in the theme are stacked in a single column.
-- Each item has an image, item name, item number, part count and button to view.
+- Each Item has an image, Item name, Item number, part count and button to view.

 </details>